libreswan/libreswan/README.md

 ## Starting Libreswan
 The install will detect the init system used (systemd, upstart, sysvinit, openrc) and should integrate with the linux distribution.
 The service name is called "ipsec".
-For example, on RHEL8, one would use:
+For example, on CentOS Stream 9, one would use:

     systemctl enable ipsec.service
     systemctl start ipsec.service